 Q: Is there a description of the conference sessions and a list of speakers?

-A: Visit our Agenda page for a description of the individual sessions and the information covered. page to find descriptions of each session.
+A: Visit our Agenda page for a description of the individual sessions and the information covered.
 Visit our Conference Speakers page for a list of the speakers and a link to their biography.
 Visit our Choosing Sessions page for a list of sessions that may be of particular interest to you based on your unique circumstances.